 Showers are strong and easy to use.
 Room service friendly and efficient.

 One Aldwych has a private screening room where up to 30 people can gather to watch films together.

 The popcorn cocktail in a high vibe bar

 Being so close to Covent Garden

 Sunday brunch – everything you’d expect, served with excellence

 Crisp white sheets and silence – a treat of a good night’s sleep

 The swimming pool plays sharks as well as dolphins on the screen!

 Luxury boutique hotel with 105 rooms and suites.
 Find all the details you could possibly want over here.

 Disclosure – I stayed as a guest of One Aldwych for review purposes on the understanding that I’d be free to write whatever I wanted, as ever, as always.
-One Aldwych made it to the hit list of Special Places to Stay in London over here.
+Have you ever stayed at One Aldwych?
+What did you think?

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.